Optimal transport and unitary orbits in C*-algebras: Transporting measures

-We end this section by proving that for $n \geq 2$, compact convex subsets of $\mathbb R^n$ with nonempty interior have approximate continuous transport.
-The strategy is similar to the one used in Proposition~\ref{circles}.
-If $X$ is such a space, $X$ is in particular contractible (in fact, homeomorphic to $[0,1]^n$) so is certainly $K$-contractible which will be useful in Section~\ref{mainsec} (see Definition~\ref{def:Kcontr}).
-We denote the interior of $X$ by $\mathring X$.
-First, let us deal with the easy case, when $n \geq 3$.
+Our next goal is to prove that, for $n \geq 2$, compact convex subsets of $\mathbb R^n$ with nonempty interior have approximate continuous transport.
+The strategy is similar to the one used in Proposition~\ref{circles}, hence we need to optimally match large finite sets in $\rr^n$.
+This is quite easy if $n\geq 3$, and becomes trickier when $n=2$.